README ¶

 OCI authentication:

-This tool will use the credentials set in $HOME/.oci/config
+This tool will use the OCI configuration at $HOME/.oci/config

 This tool will use the profile set by the OCI_CLI_PROFILE environment variable